When do you need each of these? Learn the meaning behind these common cleaning terms.

 The process of sanitizing can involve both cleanings (which physically removes germs from surfaces) and disinfect (which kills germs).
 Sanitizing is generally a little gentler than disinfecting.

 It’s best to sanitize surfaces that don’t normally come into contact with dangerous germs or those that are cleaned without powerful chemicals.

-For example, children’s toys or cooking tools would be best for sanitization.
+Children’s toys or cooking tools would be best for sanitization.